 Standing.
 The prosecutor has standing in any criminal proceeding, upon the victim’s request, to assert any of the rights to which a victim is entitled by this rule or by any other provision of law.

 Conflicts.
-If any conflict arises between the prosecutor and a victim in asserting the victim’s rights, the prosecutor must advise the victim of the right to seek independent legal counsel and provide contact information to the appropriate state or local bar association for referral to a lawyer.
+If any conflict arises between the prosecutor and a victim in asserting the victim’s rights, the prosecutor must advise the victim of the right to seek independent legal counsel and provide contact information for the appropriate state or local bar association or the Attorney General’s Victims’ Rights Program.

 Representation by Counsel.
 In asserting any of the rights enumerated in this rule or provided by any other provision of law, a victim has the right to be represented by personal counsel of the victim’s choice.
+After a victim’s counsel files a notice of appearance, all parties must endorse the victim’s counsel on all pleadings.
+When present, the victim’s counsel must be included in all bench conferences and in chambers meetings with the trial court that directly involve the victim’s constitutional rights.
 At any proceeding to determine restitution, the victim has the right to present information and make argument to the court personally or through counsel.

 Victim’s Duties.